CoolPuppyKid/pi-gen-mobile/README.md

 **Note**: 32 bit images should be built from the `master` branch.
 64 bit images should be built from the `arm64` branch.

+**Note**: The default-config file can be renamed to "config" if you like it

 ## Dependencies

 pi-gen runs on Debian-based operating systems released after 2017, and we